seedstack/seedstack/README.md

 # SeedStack

 This meta-repository contains the full stack as Git submodules.

 You can update them to the latest commit on their master branch with the following command:

     git submodule update --remote --recursive

+Add the `--init` option to initialize de submodules (the first time, just after cloning).

 # Meta